EvoNexusX/2026LiBACAPSURVSY/readme.md

 These scripts serve as executable main functions for specific algorithm-strategy combinations.
 Their main tasks include:

-- reading ship and quay crane data;
+- reading vessel and quay crane data;
 - generating uncertainty scenarios;
 - optimizing solutions through the corresponding fitness evaluation functions;
 - decoding the final solution into berth and quay crane assignments;